Landscaping contractors in

 Complete application

-Submit Home Improvement Contractor License application to Connecticut Department of Consumer Protection with $300 fee, financial statement, and business registration documents.
+Submit Home Improvement Contractor application to Connecticut Department of Consumer Protection with $300 fee, financial statements, and business documentation.

 Pass written examination

-Schedule and pass the home improvement contractor exam covering business practices, consumer protection law, and construction basics.
-Study materials available from DCP.
+Schedule and pass the home improvement contractor examination covering business practices, consumer protection laws, and trade knowledge.

 Obtain surety bond